rur/good/_baseline/scaffold_test/docs/SCAFFOLD.md

     +----> [{site}/static](embedded)
 ```

+> **note**
+>
-Cyclical imports are prohibited in Golang.
-For example, the `{site}/page` pkg cannot refer to code
+> Cyclical imports are prohibited in Golang.
+Therefore, the `{site}/page` pkg cannot refer to code
-inside any of the named pages, this is by design.
+> inside any of the named pages, this is by design.

 ## Site Env

-TODO: write this
+This singleton _struct_ is initialized at startup and passed to handers using the `hlp.BindEnv` function.

+Put your site-wide stuff here like static config, connection pools, etc...

 ## Managing Pages

-TODO: write this
+TODO: write details about page/pages commands and add a sub header about custom starter pages.

 ## HTTP Router

-TODO: write this
+The standard `net/http` server Mux is fine for basic needs.
+If you have a preferred routing library with
+more advanced features (CSRF etc..), modify the `[site]/page/helper.go` file and correct any compiler errors;
+that should do it!

 ## Files